Last Updated on

 6. Customized Memorial Candles

 These customized memorial candles are a bright and beautiful addition to the memorial service decor.
-Set the mood with your own personalized memorial candle, which includes custom engraving of any text or photo for a special keepsake for the family after the service has ended.
+Set the mood with your own personalized memorial candle, which includes custom engraving of any text or photo and will serve as a special keepsake for the family after the service has ended.

 Whatever they collected can be displayed simply on a table near the entrance or can be the backbone of the decorating color scheme.
 Use your imagination!